5.3 Ultraviolet Imaging with the MAMA Detectors

 5.3.3 Unfiltered (Clear) MAMA Imaging: 25MAMA

 Each MAMA can be used with the 25MAMA clear aperture to image a 25 × 25 arcsecond field of view of the sky, providing the maximum throughput and wavelength coverage in the NUV and FUV as shown in Figure 5.2 and Figure 5.3.
-However, NUV-MAMA clear direct images will be slightly out of focus because the corresponding mirror on the MSM optimally focuses for use of a filter.
+However, NUV-MAMA clear direct images will be slightly out of focus because the corresponding mirror on the MSM optimally focuses for using a filter.
 It is recommended that the F25SRF2 longpass filter (see Section 5.3.5) be used instead of 25MAMA (clear) for direct imaging with the NUV-MAMA.
 The same does not apply to the FUV-MAMA, which has separate MSM mirrors for clear and filtered imaging.

 The sky background can be significant for unfiltered FUV-MAMA observations.
 The strongest contributor is the geocoronal Lyman-α line.
 Global count rates of several 104 counts/s over the whole detector are not unusual during daytime observations.
 The same applies to slitless FUV spectroscopy.
 For observations of large, UV-faint targets, where background subtraction becomes critical, unfiltered imaging may introduce significant noise.
 In addition, the background may be variable during long exposures.
 Longpass filtered imaging may be profitable in this case.